 Do some research on where to stay

 There is a diverse selection of hotels and accommodation options in Puebla to suit every budget.
-Perhaps owing to the fact that Puebla isn’t as touristic as other parts of Mexico, traveling here on the whole is actually much more affordable.
+Travelling here on the whole is much more affordable compared to more popular Mexican destinations like Tulum, Cancun and Mexico City.

 You can get a very comfortable three or four-star hotel room in Pueblo with modern furnishings, amenities, and an included breakfast for as little as $50 or $ 60 USD a night.